pantheon-systems/documentation/source/content/guides/mariadb-mysql/08-mariadb-mysqql-faq.md

 ---
-title: MariaDB (MySQL) on Pantheon
+title: MariaDB and MySQL on Pantheon
-subtitle: MariaDB (MySQL) FAQ
+subtitle: MariaDB and MySQL FAQ
-description: Get answers to your MariaDB (MySQL) questions.
+description: Get answers to your MariaDB and MySQL questions.
 categories: [develop]
 tags: [database]
 contributors: [whitneymeredith]